 Advertising is a perfect example.
 Low-performing banks spend their marketing budgets on advertising.
 Worse still, they spend it on the worst possible types of advertising—image and rates.

-High-performing banks know that advertising hits too wide a swath and that they really need to market to the niches and to the current customers who will bring the most opportunity to the institution.
+High-performing banks know that advertising hits too wide a swath and that they need to market to the niches and to the current customers who will bring the most opportunity to the institution.
 Most high-performing banks spend less than 10 percent of their marketing budget on media “advertising” and instead reallocate those resources to high-impact, low-cost marketing approaches such as training and incenting their employees and marketing to current customers, high-profit prospects, and high-potential customers.

 Have you reallocated your marketing dollars away from advertising to profit-rich marketing strategies that cost little?